titumozammel/execution-excellence-system/README.md

 EES therefore does not define excellence simply as doing more, moving faster, or producing more activity.

-It defines execution excellence through **reliable translation, control, learning, adaptation, and strengthening of future execution capability.**
+It defines execution excellence through **reliable translation, alignment, control, learning, adaptation, and strengthening of future execution capability.**

 ---